Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 - based on needs of the single VNF and on already present VNFs

 ### W. Qiao et al., "A Novel Method for Resource Efficient Security Service Chain Embedding Oriented to Cloud Datacenter Networks," in IEEE Access, vol. 9, pp. 77307-77324, 2021, doi: 10.1109/ACCESS.2021.3082644.
 This paper wants to propose a new method to find the optimal placement of a Security Service Chain in data center networks.
-The proposed algorithm is called Particle Swarm Optimization (PSO) and uses a new approach to instantiate chains of functions.
+The proposed algorithm is called Particle Swarm Optimization (PSO) and uses a new approach to instantiate chains of VSNFs.

 The approach is to first compute the best paths to go from source to destination with a k-Dijkstra algorithm, then find the set of VSNFs needed based on the security level of the application we are deploying and finally the best position for the VSNFs is found iteratively.
-The main focus of the paper is on having developed an algithm that focuses on security requirements and can deploy the chain without wasting resources that in other cases are used because the maximum level of security is adpoted also if not needed.
+The main focus of this paper is on having developed an algorithm that focuses on security requirements and can deploy the chain without wasting resources that in other cases are used because the maximum level of security is adpoted also if not needed.

 The results show that the PSO algorithm finds a new solution that can optimize the deployment of SSCs with less resource comsuption, a better latency between nodes due to deploying not only in most powerful nodes but also taking into account the links and it has a lower complexity than the other algorithms analyzed.